are two of the authors listed in the "G" alphabetical list of authors. They are not related, and their mysteries are very different. Anne George's

 Mystery Series, the Peggy Lee Garden Mystery Series, the Renaissance Faire

-Mystery Series, the Stock Car Racing Mystery Series, and the Pet Psychic
+Mystery Series, the Stock Car Racing Mystery Series, the Pet Psychic

 Sarah Graves The